 Europe or Asia?
 The Bosphorus marks the edge of Europe so technically Turkey is in both Europe and Asia.
 However, the majority of the country is in Asia and to me it feels more Asian than European, so we have to go with Asia.

 What can I say about this great city that hasn’t already been said before?
 The city where East meets West, where empires have reached new heights and where cultures have collided.
 It truly is a magnificent city.
 It’s the start and finish of the fabulous Silk Road, so it was quite fitting that my first visit to Istanbul was at the conclusion of a 119 day overland adventure that started at the opposite end of the continent, in Mongolia.
-This is a route that I have since done twice more so time spent in Istanbul before and after trips has added up over the last few years.
+This is a route that I have since completed twice more, so time spent in Istanbul before and after trips has added up over the last few years.

-There is so much on offer in Istanbul and most of it is well documented so there are no surprises, but here are my favourite things to do.
+There is so much on offer in Istanbul and most of it is well documented so there are no surprises, but here are my personal favourite things to do.
 They are focused on the Sultanahmet area of Istanbul.

 This incredible building has to be at the top of the list as it’s such an iconic landmark.
 It has had many incarnations initially as a church, then as a mosque and now as a museum.
 A fabulous building to admire from outside and from within.